RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Well not going to say its impossible but 1400 is the only stable option I can get after testing on about 8 different pi 3s.

-vire_refresh / fullspeed screen rate in mupen64plus.cfg
-Continue research as to why increasing options like vire_refresh and full screen framerate in the standalone config file seems to increase performance in plugin loaded non standalone application even though those configs are not supposed to apply to plugin versions.